 11. Seek professional help

+To trust again after betrayal is a heart-rending journey and you may find yourself weak and helpless in the process.
 You don’t have to handle all of this alone.
-And it always helps to have an impartial, professional ear to listen and help you sift through the painful muddle in your head.
+And it always helps to have an impartial, professional ear to listen to and help you sift through the painful muddle in your head.
 You could start out by going to a counselor yourself, and eventually go for couple’s therapy.

 Related Reading: 11 Ways Being Cheated On Changes You